 - In order to harvest that perfect Christmas tree, you must obtain a tag (permit).

-- Tags are typically offered beginning early October through November.
+- Tags are typically offered at the beginning early October through November.

 - Harvesting dates vary by forest, but the last day is usually December 24